Another Word For THINGS_TO_DO

 Adjective : Crowded with business or activities; having a great deal going on.

-Adjective : Engaged in activity or by someone else.
+Adjective : Engaged with or preoccupied by an activity or person.

 can